Square Peg Foundation

 Average Number of Thoroughbreds: 15

-Square Peg Foundation was established in 2004 as an adaptive riding program for children with learning and/or developmental disabilities such as autism, ADHD, and Tourette’s Syndrome.
+Square Peg Foundation was established in 2004 as an adaptive riding program for people with learning and/or developmental disabilities such as autism, ADHD, and Tourette’s Syndrome.

-Square Peg’s simple but powerful mission statement is: “We turn ‘I wish’ into ‘I can.’ ” Children learn to ride and care for animals much larger than themselves and in the process become advocates for those who have no voice, thus gaining a sense of confidence and empowerment.
+Square Peg’s simple but powerful mission statement is: “We turn ‘I wish’ into ‘I can.’”
+People learn to ride and care for animals much larger than themselves and in the process become advocates for those who have no voice, thus gaining a sense of confidence and empowerment.
+The job training program at Square Peg gives dignified employment to those with significant barriers to finding and keeping a paying job.

-The 22 Square Peg horses, ranging in age from 3 into their 30s, found their way to the program in need of second – or third – chances.
-Many are Thoroughbreds who have been integrated into this adaptive horsemanship program for children, among them stakes-placed Momotombo; the aptly named Autism Awareness; Irresponsible King (aka “Stanley”), a royally bred son of Kingmambo and grandson of champion Eliza who knows tricks in addition to jumping, trail riding, and performing dressage; and Mythical Storm, a son of Fusaichi Pegasus who raced in Southern California and won at Santa Anita in his debut.
+The 25 Square Peg horses, ranging in age from 5 to their 30s, found their way to the program in need of second – or third–chances.
+Most are Thoroughbreds.
+Among them are stakes-placed runners Momotombo and Southern Anthem; stakes winner Bruce’s Dream; Irresponsible King (aka “Stanley”), a royally bred son of Kingmambo and grandson of champion Eliza who knows tricks in addition to jumping, trail riding, and performing dressage; and Mythical Storm, a son of Fusaichi Pegasus who raced in Southern California and won at Santa Anita in his debut.

 Square Peg Foundation Success Stories